 5. United States v.
 Isler, 429 F.3d 19 (2005)

 Attorney Methe has also been successful at the trial level in criminal cases, either having the Commonwealth agree to dismiss the case or to reduce the charges.
-He has also been successful in obtaining verdicts of not guilty after trial in numerous cases over his thirty years of practice.
+He has also been successful in obtaining verdicts of not guilty after trial in numerous cases over his forty-two years of practice.
 In 2015, in a case from Norfolk Superior Court, Attorney Methe was successful in having a judge allow his motion for a new trial for a client who had been sentenced to twenty years on a violation of probation.
 In 2022, he was successful in convincing a judge to allow a motion for a new trial for a client based on the failure of her lawyer to correctly advise her of immigration consequences.
 The case was eventually dismissed.